Tacoma Housing Authority's Waitlist

-How long will I have to wait once I am on the wait list?
+How long will I have to wait once I am on the waitlist?

-What can I do while I wait for housing?
+What can I do while I'm waiting?

 While you are waiting, you can consult other places for housing assistance.
 Here are some links that may be helpful: